mdn/content/files/en-us/web/css/color/index.md

 - {{cssxref("&lt;color&gt;")}}
   - : Sets the color of the textual and decorative parts of the element.
 - [`currentcolor`](/en-US/docs/Web/CSS/color_value#currentcolor_keyword)
-  - : Normally sets the color to the element's `color` property value, but when set as the value of `color` it is treated as `inherit`.
+  - : Sets the color to the element's `color` property value.
+However, if set as the value of `color`, `currentColor` is treated as `inherit`.

 ## Accessibility concerns